syncfusion-content/flutter-docs/Flutter/xlsio/worksheet-rows-and-columns-manipulation.md

 final Range range = sheet.getRangeByName('A1:D1');
 range.setText('This is Long Text');

-// Auto-Fit row the range
+// Auto-Fit column the range
 range.autoFitColumns();

 // Save and dispose workbook.